Mike Courville

 Biography

-I am most interested in the cultural and economic determinants of redistribution within societies, with a particular focus on rural regions and nations with longstanding ties to agrarian economies.
 I also take on projects that examine the challenges and successes of social groups and organizations working to bring about higher degrees of social equality and/or establish more egalitarian political economies.
 In the past, I have examined state-led efforts to address dilemmas of land distribution, property concentration and social inequality in Latin America and rural regions of the US.
-More recently, I have been examining the Commoner movement in the US.
-I have been following a set of Commoner projects to explore theoretical puzzles related to concerted civic actions, egalitarian values, democratization and transformation(s) of state/society relations in the Global North.
+More recently, I have been exploring land use decisions shaped by civil society groups trying to establish more “livable communities” and “affordable neighborhoods” in rural low-density areas of California’s Sonoma and Solano Counties.

 Fields of Study

-Development in the Global South, Rural Sociology, Institutions, Political Sociology, Surveys, Comparative Historical Methods and Community Engaged Research
+Development in the Global South, Rural Sociology, Organizations and Institutions, Political Sociology, Culture and Markets, Comparative Historical Methods and Survey Research

 Publications